debops/debops/docs/defaults-detailed.rst

 ``ssl_crt``
   Optional, string.
 Absolute path to a custom X.509 certificate to use.
-If not supplied, a certificate will managed by debops.pki_ will be used.
+If not supplied, a certificate managed by debops.pki_ will be used.
   FIXME: Rename to tls_cert

 ``ssl_key``